 -What do the reviews say?
 Anything that’s non-negotiable for you?

 -Is it a good location?
 Is it safe, near wherever you’re exploring, etc.?
 You might also want a place in nature where you could be alone, or in a parking lot where you’re more likely to have other campers around you.
-We liked nature and seclusion, but others might feel uncomfortable with this.
+I liked nature and seclusion, but others might feel uncomfortable with this.

 Planning